rapidsai/legate-boost/docs/source/legate-boost.rst

 performance statistics seamlessly across both CPU and GPU all without modifying the code.
 In this example, we evaluate a pre-trained machine learning model by calculating key metrics such as mean, median, minimum, maximum, variance, and standard deviation of inference times.
-The model is loaded using joblib, and predictions are executed multiple times on the test dataset.
+The pretrained model is used here and the predictions are executed multiple times on the test dataset.
 By utilizing ``cupynumeric`` arrays, the timing results are efficiently processed while ensuring compatibility with both CPU and GPU environments.
 This approach provides a simple yet powerful way to